By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-The statistics show that most of the searches involve obtaining direct actionable data.
-For example, checking movie times, recipes or directions.
+The statistics show that most of the searches involve obtaining direct, actionable data.
+For example, they are checking movie times, recipes, or directions.
 Moreover, many of the searches related to a commercial transaction, or would if the functionality exists.
-For example, when asked what functionality users would like to see in the future 45 percent of teens, and 36 percent of adults wanted “Send me pizza.”
+For example, when asked what functionality users would like to see in the future, 45 percent of teens, and 36 percent of adults wanted “Send me pizza.”

 It would also seem that Voice search is used a lot when users are doing something that makes it harder to type manually, such as exercising or cooking.
 Equally, the younger generation is finding it more socially respectable to use Voice Search in front of friends.

 #12.
 Voice search results primarily come from the top 3 web rankings results.